neuhausi/canvasxpress-js/README.md

 ### https://www.canvasxpress.org

-CanvasXpress: A JavaScript Library for Data Analytics with Full Audit Trail Capabilities.
+CanvasXpress a stand-alone JavaScript Library for Data Analytics.
+Built for the purpose of reproducible research with a sophisticated and unobtrusive user interface.
+Full and effortless audit trail of data, configuration and all user interactions in every visualization without any extra coding.

 ## Installation